07734willy/PyRepl/CONTRIBUTING.md

  2. All tests must pass.
  	- Performance tests must pass on Github Actions
  3. The linter (flake8) should exit cleanly
- 4. Increment the version number in line with [Semantic Versioning](https://semver.org/)
+ 4. Increment the version number in `setup.cfg` in line with [Semantic Versioning](https://semver.org/)
  5. If you are fixing a bug, you must add a regression test for said bug
  6. If you are adding a new feature, make sure it falls in line with the project **vision**, particularly if a maintainer has not yet commented on the issue